 - Add the eggs to the bowl of a stand mixer, or used a hand mixer and whip eggs until very light yellow and frothy.
 Set aside.

 - In a large bowl or stand mixer, beat the butter and erythritol until the mixture is creamy and blended.
-With the mixer at low speed, drizzle in the almond milk, vanilla and lemon juice and egg mixture.
+With the mixer at low speed, drizzle in the almond milk, vanilla and lemon juice. lemon rind and egg mixture.

 - In small batches mix the dry ingredients into the egg batter and erythritol mixture.
 Do not over blend.
 Once blended spoon the batter into the prepared pans.